-The outputs of this ranking are improved with each iteration (zero-based), which is defined as follows:
+Its conclusions get better with each iteration, which is defined as follows:

-- Building a big enough preliminary ranking (stage-1).
-In the iteration 0, the bots performed a simpler and completely unrestricted analysis.
+- The preliminary ranking (stage-1).
+Note that, during iteration 0, it was created by performing a simpler and completely unrestricted analysis.

-- Building the main ranking (stage-2) by weighting the backlinks on account of the position of the given domain in the stage-1 ranking.
+- The main ranking (stage-2), where all the backlinks are weighted by eminently bringing into account the position of the given domain in the stage-1 ranking.

-- Once the stage-2 ranking gets big enough, it becomes the stage-1 basis for the next iteration.
+- The stage-2 ranking will become the stage-1 basis for the next iteration.

-The reliability of this ranking is highly conditioned by the iteration number (stage-1 information quality) and the duration of the analysis (number of domains/backlinks under consideration).
-Note that the transition between iterations is a delicate process which can affect reliability; the online updates might be paused during some days after starting a new iteration.
-The top positions are always more reliable than the bottom ones, where the recently-found domains are located.
-The 1-10 dependability score below gives a good idea about the quality of its information at each point.
+The reliability of this ranking is highly conditioned by the iteration number (quality of the stage-1 information) and the duration of the analysis (number of domains/backlinks under consideration).
+Note that the transition between iterations is a delicate process with a negative impact on reliability; that's why all the online updates might be paused during some days after starting a new iteration.
+On the other hand, bear in mind that the top positions are always more reliable than the bottom ones, where the recently-found domains are located.
+In any case, the 1-10 dependability score is undoubtedly the best way to get a good idea about the quality of the displayed information.

-This is a software-focused system which intends to use minimal hardware resources; at the moment, it only uses the following:
+This is a software-focused system which only uses the following hardware resources: